click

 Each mount comes with removable mounting bolt, adjustable fork, mount, tube section and tube end bracket - all with original part numbers.
 Bolted onto a solid Macassar Ebony hardwood L shaped block.

 It can be a book end or used to hold a clamp on desk lamp of your choice.
-The clip goes round the new cross screw.
-Lamp not included.
+The clip goes round the new cross screw

 The wood base measures 12 cm wide and deep and 10 cm tall.